AngangGuo/blog/content/posts/2020/Notes - Excel.md

 ## Usage
 ### `XLOOKUP`
+`=XLOOKUP(lookup_value,lookup_array,return_array,if_not_found,match_mode,search_mode)`
+* lookup_value - the value to look for
+* lookup_array - the range or array to search within
+* return_array - the range or array to return values from
+* if_not_found - value to return if no match is found
+* match_mode - settings for exact, approximate, and wildcard matching
+* search_mode - settings for first to last, last to first, and binary searches

 Customer send asset list asking for status.
 * Download Inventory All Fields file, and open it in Excel(default .CSV)
 * Open customer file, copy the Inventory All Fileds page into